arineng/arin_template_processor/README.md

 **Step 2:** Run the image by entering the following command:

-    docker run -ti --env-file=<full path of .env file> <image name>:<image version>
+    docker run -ti --env-file=<full file path> <image name>:<image version>

 ## Configuring the Docker Container

-You can configure the TP Docker container by setting its environment variables in a `.env` file (see the [config/.env](./config/.env) file for a sample) and then using the `--env-file` option.
+You can configure the TP Docker container by setting its environment variables in a file (see the [config/.env](./config/.env) file for a sample) and then using the `--env-file` option.
 You can also use the `--env` option to set these variables.
 The `--env-file` option is recommended over the `--env` option because passing environment variables on the command line can sometimes be problematic, especially for values with whitespace